The state is ordering Enbridge Energy to take swift action to fix portions of the Line 5 energy pipeline that runs beneath the Straits of Mackinac.

 Last fall, Enbridge posted a document on its website that references testing places “where bare metal is exposed.”
 The document shows 18 specific areas along the pipelines where there is “coating delamination.”
 The 64-year-old pipelines were installed with a coating around them to protect for corrosion.

-Line 5 moves more than half a million barrels of light crude oil and liquid natural gas daily.
+Line 5 moves more than half a million barrels of light crude oil and natural gas liquids daily.
 A state commission considering the future of the pipeline is facing pressure to shut down Line Fine.

 Enbridge says the pipeline is the safest way to move energy through the region.

 DISCLOSURE: Enbridge Energy is a financial supporter of Michigan Radio.